open/close all folders

 - His right palm has a long scar from grabbing BloodDrinker by the blade, before it was his own sword.

 - That Thing Is Not My Child!: He's technically Zettai's biological father because a blood transfusion was the only way to save her from Mr.15's experiment; his Bladi blood replaced her human blood.
 Despite this, he insists that he is her "legal guardian", not her "father" and refers to her as an abomination because Bladi Conversion is a forbidden art.
+This lasts until Transcending Limitations, where he says that she is definitely his daughter.

 - The Kid with the Leash: The adult in this case and the leash is on BloodDrinker.
 The only thing stopping this Evil Weapon from eating everyone in sight is Basilard's will.